Red Dawn (2012 film): Reception

-As of May 2025, on Review aggregator Rotten Tomatoes the film has an approval rating of 15% based on 143 reviews and an average score of 3.88/10.
+Review aggregator Rotten Tomatoes reports 15% of 143 critics gave the film a positive review.
 The site's critical consensus reads, "The rebooted Red Dawn lacks the original's topicality, but at least pays tribute in delivering the same short shrift to character development and general logic."
-On Metacritic the film has a score of 31 out of 100 based on 33 reviews, indicating "generally unfavorable reviews".
+On Metacritic the film has a weighted average score of 31 out of 100 based on 33 reviews, indicating "generally unfavorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 The film earned a Razzie Award nomination for Worst Prequel, Remake, Rip-off or Sequel.
 Frank Scheck of The Hollywood Reporter said, "An already silly premise is given a ham-fisted treatment in this ill-advised remake of John Milius' 1984 hit action film".
 Manohla Dargis of The New York Times said, "Bradley... handles the low-fi action well, which helps divert attention from the bargain-bin special effects, bad acting and politics".
 Mark Olsen of the Los Angeles Times said, "Reasonably dopey fun on its own, the remade Red Dawn simply can't stand up to the real-world issues it steps on like a land mine".
 Roger Ebert of the Chicago Sun-Times said, "The story's time frame is confusingly murky.
 How long does it take the North Koreans to land... and start running things?
 What is their game plan?
 Is this a national invasion?
 We're unclear what's happening in the rest of the United States".
 Joe Leydon of Variety wrote, "[the] battle scenes are infused with a propulsive sense of urgency, as Bradley (a vet stunt coordinator and second unit director) often achieves an effective semi-documentary look".